trongdau184/nab-product-service/README.md

 └── test
 ```
 * Project structure followed "Folder by feature" structure which organizing projects into several folders with each folder representing a single feature.
-* Core folder can be separated as a npm module which is used by the services.
+* The "core" folder can be separated as a npm module which is used by the services.

 **Software development principles, pattern & practices**
 * 3 Layers Pattern: Controller - Service - Repository